mongodb/docs/source/administration/replication-architectures.rst

 -------------------------------

-If you have infrastructure in more than one facility, you may want to consider keeping one node in a secondary facility.
-Typically you should :ref:`set the priority <replica-set-reconfiguration-usage>` to ``0`` to prevent the node from ever becoming primary.
+If you have infrastructure in more than one facility, you may want to consider keeping one member of the replica set in a secondary facility.
+Typically this member should have the :js:data:`priority
+<members.priority>` :ref:`set <replica-set-reconfiguration-usage>` to
+``0`` to prevent the node from ever becoming primary.

 In many circumstances, these deployments consist of the following: